Autonomi/CRIP-2018/Projects.md

 3. Track people and switch on electronics only in their vicinity
 4. Recognise people
 5. Implement various user defined preferences like temperature control, lighting control, etc.
 ____

-# 3. Automated Stock Management System

-## ABSTRACT
-Managing stock in any lab is a task which requires a lot of manual work.
-This project is aimed to automate some of the manual tasks, which includes inventory management, and stock issuance.

-## GOALS
-1. Issue Stock to students based on Object Detection
-2. Train a Deep Learning (DL) Model to specifically trained to classify Lab stock items
-3. Design and implement an IOT system for inventory management to associate with this DL Model
-4. Create a technical database designed to facilitate automation system
-____

 # 4. Person Tracking and Following Robot